-The Women’s Land Army Tribute project has been established by the Staffordshire Women’s Food and Farming Union.
+The Women’s Land Army Tribute project was established by the Staffordshire Women’s Food and Farming Union.

 To raise enough funds to provide a permanent memorial and lasting tribute.

-- To commission a sculptor to design and create an appropriate memorial, which will be installed and erected at the National Memorial Arboretum.
+- To commission a sculptor to design and create an appropriate memorial, which would be installed and erected at the National Memorial Arboretum.

 - To organise an appropriate dedication ceremony.

 - To raise awareness of the project and make every effort to contact former Women’s Land Army Girls and Lumber Jill’s.